zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 Version: 1.1 Date: 28/08/2018 Author: David Glance

+Date: 21/07/2023 Updated by Zhi Zhang

 ## Learning Objectives

 1. Networking and NAT
 2. Setting up an Application Load Balancer

 Technologies Covered

-Ubuntu
+* Ubuntu
-AWS
+* AWS
-AWS ELB
+* AWS ELB
-Networking
+* Networking
-NAT
+* NAT
-Python/Boto scripts
+* Python/Boto scripts
-VirtualBox
+* VirtualBox

-Note: Do this from your VirtualBox VM – if you do it from any other platform (Windows, Mac – you will need to resolve any potential issues yourself)
+Note: please use your Ubuntu VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Background